ORM-like behaviour with `db.Record`, `db.Store` and hooks

 Hooks are tasks to be performed before or after a specific action happens on a

 record.
-You can add hooks to models by defining special methods like
+You can add hooks to models by defining unique methods

 , AfterUpdate